 So, what should you do?

-First, you should recognize that the boot camp is a tool and not a solution to passing the exam.
-A boot camp can be incorporated into your study plan but you should not rely on it as the only or even the primary study tool.
+First, you should recognize that a boot camp is a tool and not a solution to passing the exam.
+A boot camp can be incorporated into your study plan, but you should not rely on it as the only or even the primary study tool.

-I studied for the CISSP exam for almost 3 months.
-Others I know have studied for 6 months or longer.
+I studied for the CISSP exam for almost three months.
+Others I know have studied for six months or longer.
 There is no quick path to becoming CISSP certified.
 There are no shortcuts.

-You best plan of action is to create a daily study plan and stick with it.
+Your best plan of action is to create a daily study plan and stick with it.
 Don’t deviate from your plan even one day.
-The more committed you are to your study plan the more likely you will pass the CISSP exam on the next try.
+The more committed you are to your study plan, the more likely you will pass the CISSP exam on the next try.

 #3.
 You got tricked too many times